ryanliu1021/AWSQuickStart/README.md

   * Subnet
   * KeyPair Name
   * Controller Size selection
-  * Aviatrix IAMRole (select no if this is the first time you are launching Aviatrix Controller, i.e., no aviatrix-role-ec2 IAM role and associated security policies have been created.)
+  * Aviatrix IAMRole (select New if this is the first time you are launching Aviatrix Controller, i.e., no aviatrix-role-ec2 IAM role and associated security policies have been created.)

 8. Click next